 Attention Deficit Hyperactivity Disorder - or ADHD for short - is something that affects one out of every 20 Australian children, with boys being more prone to the condition than girls.
 As online learning teaches us, diagnosis is pretty much impossible in children under the age of four, as it can be almost indistinguishable from those ‘terrible twos’.

 Whether you’re a parent or a childcare professional, being able to spot the signs of ADHD is essential so as to get the proper treatment.
 That’s what we’re looking at in this article before we finish up by showing you how flexible, affordable online learning can help anyone develop their childcare knowledge.

 The Various Symptoms of ADHD

 The symptoms of ADHD and typical two-year-old energetic exuberance are pretty similar, with tantrums, impulsiveness and a short attention span representing just some of the shared behaviours.
 However, any parent will tell you that some of this kind of activity is relatively normal, but there are also some distinct differences to watch out for.

-2-3-year-olds without ADHD will have all the same hyperactive tendencies as those with the condition, but they’re also able to focus on specific activities like tidying up after themselves and sitting quietly when asked to.
+2-3-year-olds without ADHD will have all the same hyperactive tendencies as those with the condition.
+Still, they can also focus on specific activities like tidying up after themselves and sitting quietly when asked to.
 Online learning shows us that these are tasks ADHD sufferers often aren’t able to complete.

 Extreme Behaviour Is More Likely

-One of the hallmarks of ADHD is extreme behaviour that often leads to a disruption of relationships and activities.
+One of the hallmarks of ADHD is extreme behaviour that often disrupts relationships and activities.
 Also, for a diagnosis to be given by a doctor, these problems will need to have been persistent for a period of 6 months or more and in multiple settings, such as nursery school and home.

 Compelling signs of ADHD include: